thoughtbot/laptop/README.md

 Laptop is a script to set up a macOS laptop for web and mobile development.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.

+*NOTE*: Please take a moment to read *and customize* this script before running.
+The packages below are helpful suggestions, not a prescriptive list.

 Requirements
 ------------

 We support:

-* macOS Mavericks (10.9)
-* macOS Yosemite (10.10)
-* macOS El Capitan (10.11)
-* macOS Sierra (10.12)
-* macOS High Sierra (10.13)
 * macOS Mojave (10.14)
+* macOS Catalina (10.15)

-Older versions may work but aren't regularly tested.
+Older versions may work but haven't been tested recently.
-Bug reports for older versions are welcome.

 Install
 -------